nimiq-network/developer-reference/chapters/supply-and-reward.md

 ## Total and Circulating Supply

 The **total supply** of NIM is 21 billion (21e9 NIM, inspired by Bitcoin but increased by a factor of 1000).
-The smallest unit of NIM is also called satoshi, there are 100,000 (1e5) satoshis in 1 NIM, which makes the total supply of NIM equivalent to 21e14 satoshi (exactly like Bitcoin).
+The smallest unit of NIM is also called luna, there are 100,000 (1e5) lunas in 1 NIM, which makes the total supply of NIM equivalent to 21e14 luna (exactly like Bitcoin).

 The Mainnet's **initial supply** will be 12% of the total supply (2.52 billion NIM) which will be included in the Genesis Block and corresponds to the NIM redeemed by NET holders during NET-to-NIM conversion.